Yookayshin/Yookayshin/README.md

 - 👋 Hi, I’m Ukeme
-- 👀 I’m interested in python, R language
+- 👀 I’m interested programming
 - 🌱 I’m currently studying to become a software engineer
 - 💞️ I’m looking to collaborating with others on projects
 - 📫 How to reach me yookayshintech@gmail.com